simpleinjector/Documentation/source/InterceptionExtensions.rst

             private static void ThrowIfServiceTypeIsNotAnInterface(
                 ExpressionBuiltEventArgs e) {
                 // NOTE: We can only handle interfaces, because
-                // System.Runtime.Remoting.Proxies.RealProxy
-                // only supports interfaces.
+                // System.Runtime.Remoting.Proxies.RealProxy only supports interfaces.
                 if (!e.RegisteredServiceType.IsInterface) {
+                    throw new NotSupportedException(
-                    throw new NotSupportedException("Can't intercept type " +
+                        "Can't intercept type " + e.RegisteredServiceType.Name +
-                        e.RegisteredServiceType.Name + " because it is not an interface.");
+                        " because it is not an interface.");
                 }
             }